Stokes named ICC player of the year after landmark 2019 - The Observers - France 24

 Ben Stokes was Wednesday named the International Cricket Council player of the year, capping an unforgettable 2019 for the swashbuckling England all-rounder that included a match-winning knock at the World Cup.

-Stokes was the unanimous choice for the coveted Sir Garfield Sobers trophy -- thanks to his unbeaten 84 in a dramatic final against New Zealand in July followed by a brilliant 135 not out to win the third Ashes Test against Australia six weeks later in Leeds.
+Stokes won the coveted Sir Garfield Sobers trophy -- voted for by a panel of media representatives and former players -- thanks to an unbeaten 84 in a dramatic final against New Zealand in July followed by a brilliant 135 not out to win the third Ashes Test against Australia six weeks later.

+Stokes, 28, said it was a huge honour for any cricketer to receive such an award.

 During the voting period, Stokes aggregated 719 runs and bagged 12 wickets in 20 ODIs.
 He also scored 821 runs and took 22 wickets in 11 Tests.